 One word you never want to hear about your kitchen cabinets: dated.
 So, to attract maximum value in your kitchen remodel, put cabinets at the top of your list.

-Updating your kitchen cabinets doesn't always have to mean tearing out and replacing your current cabinets, though in some real estate markets, full replacement may be necessary.
+Updating your kitchen cabinets doesn't always have to mean tearing out and replacing your current cabinets, though in some real estate markets, a full replacement may be necessary.
 Updating your kitchen can be as simple and inexpensive as painting your cabinets.
 Or exercise your creative chops with fun, low-cost kitchen DIY projects like handcrafted wood cabinet pulls.

 A step up, both in terms of cost and buyer appeal, is cabinet refacing.
 Refacing means replacing cabinets' most visually prominent area, the cabinet doors and drawer fronts.
 A technician applies real wood veneer to the side of the cabinet boxes.
 The finishing touch that pulls the project together: new cabinet fixtures.

 03 of 05